zlebruh/vzemi/README.md

   // This can be any full or relative path
   uri: string

-  // Optional. vzemi.fetch defaults to this value. vzemi.get/post/etc. all override this value method?: string
+  // Optional. vzemi.fetch defaults to this value. vzemi.get/post/etc. override this value method?: string

   // Optional.
 Predefined props that you might have for this endpoint